punto-/draft_vm/README.md

 - `parent` the parent level
 - `value_top` the current top of the value stack at this level of execution
 - `suspended` whether the execution is suspended for this level (might need to be moved to the task
-- `sequence` indicates the number of loops that are running on a looping stack level
 - `scope_vars` a dictionary with name/values that belong to the current levels.
 Can be accessed by the current level and the levels below it

 ### The Code